IanAbaxx/abaxx-vc-sdk/example/usecase/steel_thread/README.md

 verifying credentials or credential manifest objects.

 Alice and the Issuer are also abstracted from the diagram.
-Instead focusing on the software handling signing and verification — Alice’s Wallet and the SSI Service.
+Instead focusing on the software handling signing and verification — Alice’s Wallet and the VC Service.

 ![vc-sdk](doc/steelthread.png)